rmanium/web-elements/README.md

-# React Sharable Components
+# React Web Elements

 > Boilerplate for publishing React modules with Rollup and 2 examples of its usage via create-react-app and nextJS.

-Here is the [github page](https://rmanium.github.io/react-sharables) with storybook where you can demo your available components.
+Here is the [github page](https://rmanium.github.io/web-elements) with storybook where you can demo your available components.

 ## Intro